kach9201/Cookie-oreo-Portfolio/README.md

 # Cookie-oreo-Portfolio

+User Story

+AS AN employer

+I WANT to view a potential employee's deployed portfolio of work samples

+SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

 Acceptance Criteria

 Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager's needs:

 GIVEN I need to sample a potential employee's previous work